Mexican Corn in a Cup (Elote en Vaso)

-Elote in a cup is a delightful combination of crunchy caramelized corn kernels and sautéed garlic and dressed with a creamy, slightly tangy sauce with flourishes of lime, cilantro, chili pepper and cotija cheese.
+Corn in a cup is an extremely popular Mexican street food.
+It is a delightful combination of crunchy, caramelized corn kernels, sautéed garlic, and dressed with a creamy, slightly tangy sauce that features flourishes of lime, cilantro, chili pepper, and cotija cheese.
 Purely a dreamy corn salad in a cup.

 Mexican corn in a cup brings together so many of the spices and flavors of Mexican cuisine that it is no wonder this street corn recipe is a crowd favorite.
 When you smell the roasting corn from street vendors in Mexico your mouth just begins to water.